 To carry their legacy of service into the future and honor the memory of his late wife, John Correro has established a new endowment in the College of Education.
 By addressing the financial requirements of future educators, the endowment empowers them to pursue their ambitions.

 The Correros’ deep connection to MSU stems from the university’s ability to equip individuals to pursue their dreams.
-Long before becoming alumni, John and Gloria were two high school sweethearts filled with dreams yet needing opportunities.
+Long before becoming alumni, John and Gloria Correro were two high school sweethearts filled with dreams yet needing opportunities.

 When they enrolled at MSU in the late 1950s, they discovered it was the ideal place to pursue their educational goals.

-“I owe so much to MSU,” John said.
+“I owe so much to MSU,” John Correro said.
 “This great university helped me achieve everything I’ve ever wanted out of life, and I’m honored and very proud that I’ve gotten to serve MSU in some capacity for most of my life.”

-Both John and Gloria made the most of their student experience.
-John became the Campus M-Club president and served as the secretary/treasurer of the MSU M-Club Alumni Association for 50 years.
+Both John and Gloria Correro made the most of their student experience.
+John Correro became the Campus M-Club president and served as the secretary/treasurer of the MSU M-Club Alumni Association for 50 years.
 He was president of Kappa Delta Pi, named Mr. MSU and lettered in football for three years.
 He graduated in 1962 with a bachelor’s degree in social studies and physical education and later earned a master’s degree in educational administration with a minor in counseling.
 While working on his master’s, the Greenwood native served as a graduate assistant and assistant freshman football coach for the Bulldogs.

-Gloria joined the Chi Omega sorority and MSU’s Famous Maroon Band, where she was head majorette.
+Gloria Correro joined the Chi Omega sorority and MSU’s Famous Maroon Band, where she was head majorette.
 She was also a member of Kappa Delta Pi, the education honorary fraternity, an ROTC sponsor, a Reveille favorite and a Phi Kappa Phi honor society member.
 She earned bachelor’s and master’s degrees in elementary education in 1962 and 1963, respectively.

 A man in a suit holds a young girl in a white dress with a bow.
 A woman in a patterned dress sits beside them.
 Both adults wear red rose corsages.

 The couple moved to Natchez in 1964, where they both accepted teaching positions.
-John was also an assistant football coach at Natchez-Adams County High School before his promotion to athletic director and head football coach.
+John Correro was also an assistant football coach at Natchez-Adams County High School before his promotion to athletic director and head football coach.

 Despite their growing careers elsewhere, neither could escape their love for their alma mater.
-John described the scene as they left for Natchez:
+John Correro described the scene as they left for Natchez:

 “Tears were rolling down our cheeks when we left because of our love for MSU and the relationships there,” he said.
 “We were maybe 10 miles outside Starkville when I hoped we’d one day be able to get back to MSU.”

 Five years later, they returned to Starkville to reconnect with the university.
-John began working as a field secretary for the MSU Alumni Association.
+John Correro began working as a field secretary for the MSU Alumni Association.
 In 1975, he was promoted to associate director and later to executive director, a position he held from 1994 until his retirement in 2005.
 Under his leadership, the alumni association grew in active participation and launched many new programs, including the now-traditional Class Ring Ceremony, the online directory and the E-Bark online newsletter.

-Gloria made significant strides in early childhood education.
+Gloria Correro made significant strides in early childhood education.
 In 1979, she pioneered the MSU-Starkville Cooperative Demonstration Kindergarten and created the state’s first two public school kindergarten classrooms.
 Her work laid the foundation for Mississippi’s Education Reform Act of 1982, which implemented kindergarten in public schools statewide.

 Her innovative work shaped the future of Mississippi’s early childhood education.
 MSU’s 2021 National Alumna of the Year Janice Nicholson, who has held numerous leadership positions at three colleges and universities, including Mississippi State University, is one of Gloria’s former students.
 She attests to Gloria’s passion and its impact.
-Janice used what she gained from her former teacher to follow her own passions and build an illustrious 50-year career of teaching and selfless giving to younger generations.
+Nicholson used what she gained from her former teacher to follow her own passions and build an illustrious 50-year career of teaching and selfless giving to younger generations.

 An elderly person with short white hair and glasses smiles while wearing a striped suit jacket and gold hoop earrings.